 32. Balance: At its inception, the GCF set out to deliver a 50:50 balance between mitigation and adaptation allocations in its portfolio.
 Furthermore, the Fund aimed for at least 50 per cent of adaptation funding to go to LDCs/SIDs/African States.
 The GCF currently has 102 projects approved, of which 31 per cent are mitigation projects, 44 per cent are adaptation projects, and 25 per cent are cross-cutting projects (Table VIII-5).
 In terms of funding amount per target, however, the GCF is skewed towards financing mitigation projects in nominal terms, with 44 per cent of total GCF funding committed to the 32 mitigation projects (Figure VIII-11).
-In terms of funding amounts per impact results area, the GCF is further skewed towards mitigation: of the USD 5,018 million committed, USD 3,181 million is committed to achieving impacts in the four mitigation and adaptation, the Fund is successful in achieving its second adaptation aim.
+In terms of funding amounts per impact results area, In the GCF is further skewed towards mitigation: of the USD 5,018 million committed, USD 3,181 million is committed to achieving impacts in the four mitigation results areas.
+While the GCF may not be delivering a 50:50 balance between mitigation and adaptation, the Fund is successful in achieving its second adaptation aim.
 Of the USD 1,174 million committed to purely adaptation projects in nominal terms, almost three quarters (or USD 861 million) is committed to LDCs, SIDS and African States.

-&lt;sup>160 The 50:50 balance is stipulated in the ISP; however, during the sixth Board meeting, the Board decided that all allocation parameters should be determined in grant equivalents.
+160 The 50:50 balance is stipulated in the ISP; however, during the sixth Board meeting, the Board decided that all allocation parameters should be determined in grant equivalents.
 This would tilt the portfolio in favour of adaptation (52 per cent of the portfolio).
 However, in the FPR we will refer to the nominal amounts committed because they reflect the amount of capital that ultimately reaches the beneficiaries.
 Furthermore, taking this approach is in line with the manner in which the GCF communicates on its portfolio externally.

-&lt;sup>161 As per the GCF/B.09/06 document, there are four mitigation results areas: Energy access and power generation; lowemission transport; buildings, cities, industries and appliances; and forestry and land use.
+161 As per the GCF/B.09/06 document, there are four mitigation results areas: Energy access and power generation; low-emission transport; buildings, cities, industries and appliances; and forestry and land use.
 And four adaptation results areas: most vulnerable people and communities; health and well-being, and food and water security; infrastructure and built environment; ecosystems and ecosystem services.